DISCOVERY, WAR AND CONQUEST OF LANZAROTE

 The first inhabitants: the Guanches

-In order to understand Lanzarote History, one must learn about the people.
+In order to understand Lanzarote’s History, one must learn about the people.
 The first inhabitants of the Canary Islands were the Guanches, an ethnic group related to the North African Berbers.
 Theories of their origin are plenty.
-Probably, the Guanches arrived on the island for field work by the Romans.
+Probably, the Guanches arrived on the island for fieldwork by the Romans.

 The first known record of Guanches was from the 14th century.
 It depicted them as a hunting and gathering society: living mainly off basic agriculture and livestock farming.
-They dressed in goatskin clothing, their diet was frugal, with staples such as gofio, goat and rabbit (take a look at our lanzarote food page if you want to learn more about this topic).
+They dressed in goatskin clothing, and their diet was frugal, with staples such as gofio, goat and rabbit (have a look at our Lanzarote food page if you want to learn more about this topic).
 They lived in dry stone caves or huts covered with thatch.

 Discovery and conquest of Lanzarote

 Genoese navigator Lancelot Maloisel, (in Italian, Lanzerotto Malocello) discovered the Canary Islands in about 1312.
 The island appeared on the European map, Atlas Dulcert, in 1339 under the name of “Insula de Lançarote Mallucellus”.
 The renaming of the island to Lanzarote occurred later.

 The island’s name in the native language (Tamazight, a lost Berber language) was Tyterogaka or Tytheroygaka, which is said to mean “one that is all ochre“, referring to the reddish tint of the island’s landscape.